-On Password, enter the following additional information about a user account in the AIX system.
+Enter the following additional information for the password of a user account in an AIX system.
 This data is mapped in /etc/security/user.

-Table 24: Password data for user accounts in an AIX system
+Table 23: Password data for user accounts in an AIX system

 Property Description minlen Minimum number of characters a password must have.
 (Parameter minlen). maxrepeats Maximum number of characters that can be repeated in passwords.
 The default value 8 specifies that a maximum has not been fixed.
 (Parameter maxrepeats). mindiff Minimum number of unique characters that passwords must contain.
+(Parameter mindiff).

-(Parameter mindiff). minalpha Specifies the minimum number of alphabetical characters the password must contain.
+Property Description minalpha Specifies the minimum number of alphabetical characters the password must contain.
 (Parameter minalpha). minloweralpha Specifies the minimum number of lowercase letters the password must contain.
 (Parameter minloweralpha). minupperalpha Specifies the minimum number of uppercase letters the password must contain.
 (Parameter minupperalpha). mindigit Specifies the minimum number of digits the password must contain.
 (Parameter mindigit). minspecialchar Specifies the minimum number of special characters the password must contain.
 (Parameter minspecialchar). minother Specifies the minimum number of non-alphabetical characters a new password must contain.
 (Parameter minother). dictionlist Dictionary file of passwords that are not allowed.
-(Parameter dictionlist).

-Property Description histexpire Number of weeks before a password can be reused.
+(Parameter dictionlist). histexpire Number of weeks before a password can be reused.
 (Parameter histexpire). histsize Number of password iterations allowed before an old password can be used again.
 (Parameter histsize). minage Minimum number of weeks before a password can be changed.
 (Parameter minage). maxage Maximum number of weeks before a password must be changed.
 (Parameter maxage). maxexpired Maximum number of weeks beyond maxage that an expired password can be changed by the user.
 (Parameter maxexpired). pwdchecks Methods to apply to new passwords that check the password quality.
 The value contains a comma delimited list of method names.
 (Parameter pwdchecks). pwdwarntime Number of days before the system issues a warning that a password change is required.
 (Parameter pwdwarntime).

-Security-relevant user account main data
+Security-related main data for user accounts

-On Security, enter the following additional information about a user account in the AIX system.
+Enter the following additional security-related information for a user account in an AIX system.
 This data is mapped in /etc/security/user.

-Table 25: Additional security relevant data for user accounts in an AIX system
+Table 24: Additional security-related data for user accounts in an AIX system